 Students in this advanced speaking, listening and pronunciation course develop fluency in speaking and listening in everyday life situations.
 Emphasis is placed on practicing and listening for main ideas in lectures on academic and contemporary topics, and the improvement of pronunciation.
 Placement is determined through the COMPASS English as a Second Language (ESL) test along with other placement assessments for continuing students, successful completion of Speaking, Listening & Pronunciation V is a prerequisite.

-Students in this introductory grammar course learn basic verb forms and sentence structures.
-Students apply lessons through speaking and writing exercises.
-Placement is determined through the COMPASS English as a Second Language (ESL) test along with other placement assessments.
+Students In this introductory course learn basic verb forms and sentence structures.
+They apply lessons through speaking and writing exercises.
+Students write personal narratives and learn to develop essays.
+Placement is determined through placement testing.